 Countisbury Point – We love to pick up some fish and chips from the Esplanade Fish Bar in Lynmouth and then drive up Countisbury Hill, through the village and past the National Trust car park,taking the next left hand turn towards the light house and farm.
 Park up looking over the beautiful wooded valleys to the south to enjoy your fish and chips.
 Then take a stroll either down the lighthouse lane or head towards the farm and follow the footpath to the east looking out across the Bristol Channel with the Welsh coastline in the distance.

 Mortehoe is a charming village just beyond Woolacombe.
 Walk through the village and out onto Morte Point for spectacular views in lovely peace and quiet.
+A great place to see seals on the Northern side of the point.

 To the east of Mortehoe is a quaint seaside village called Lee nestled in a steep sided valley winding down to a small seaside cove.
 One of our favourite walks heads west from the cove along the cliff tops towards Bull Point Lighthouse.